SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise02/README.md

 }
 ```

-10. Now execute `cds deploy` command.
-This command creates all our entities as tables in SQLite locally and executes code from init.js to initialize these tables with data from the provided CSV files.
+9. Now execute `cds deploy` command.
+This command creates all entities as tables in SQLite local database.
+It also executes the code from `db/init.js` to initialize the tables with data from the provided CSV files.
 ```
 cds deploy
 ```
 ![Initializing](./images/table_initialize.png?raw=true)

-11. Let us verify if the tables were created in the local SQLite database.
+10. Let us verify if the tables were created in the local SQLite database.
 To do this goto `View` menu and choose `Command Palette...`.

 ![Command Palette](./images/command_palette.png?raw=true)